 obclient -S /home/admin/oceanbase/run/sql.sock -uroot@sys -p********For more information about how to connect to OceanBase Database through a local Unix socket, see secure_file_priv.

-/home/admin/oceanbase/that the database can access.SET GLOBAL secure_file_priv = "/home/admin/oceanbase/";After the command is executed, you need to restart the session for the modification to take effect.
+/home/admin/oceanbase/directory as the accessible path for the database.SET GLOBAL secure_file_priv = "/home/admin/oceanbase/";After the command is executed successfully, you must restart the session for the modification to take effect.

-Reconnect to the database and create an external table named
+Connect to the database again and create the

-After the external table is created, you can use the SHOW CREATE TABLE statement to view the table definition, just like that for a regular table.
+After the external table is created, you can use the SHOW CREATE TABLE statement to view the table definition, just like with a regular table.

 SHOW CREATE TABLE ext_t3;